obonaventure/mmtp-book/_sources/quic.rst.txt

    }

 The QUIC short header contains fewer fields.
-The most significant bit of the first byte indicates that the packet carries a short header.
+The most significant bit of the first byte is set to 1 to indicate that the packet carries a short header.
 The other flags will be discussed later.
 The two least significant bits of this byte contain the length of the packet number field.
 It is interesting to note that in contrast with the long header, there is no explicit indication of the length of the destination connection identifier.
 This connection identifier has been assigned by the host that receives this packet and it already knows the length of the connection identifiers that it uses.

 .. code-block:: console